Do you work with or do business with Indians? Do you sometimes find it confusing?

 g.
 Business Meetings

 From the start, foreigners need to understand that in Indian culture the meeting is not a place for open and frank discussion.
 This risks conflict which risks losing face.
 Meetings are more about giving information to subordinates or sensitively testing out ideas.
 Foreigners need to address tricky topics before a meeting, during intervals or at another time.

-Would you like to learn more about Indian business culture and get more in-depth information into working with Indians?
+Would you like to learn more about Indian business culture and get more in-depth information about working with Indians?

 Then sign-up for our India Online Cultural Awareness Course which is jam-packed full of fantastic insights into the people, culture and communication style.